YoHaNoMe/star-wars/README.md

 #### Virtual Environment
 I recommend working within a virtual environment whenever using Python for projects.
 This keeps your dependencies for each project separated and organized.
 Instructions for setting up a virtual environment for your platform can be found in the [Python Docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-If you don't want to read the [Docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), you could install virtual environment by:
+If you don't want to read the [Python Docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/), you could install virtual environment by:

 on macOS and Linux
 ```